 Incontinence pads for women and male guards are probably the most discreet solution – but are generally only used for mild or occasional incontinence.
 When using pull-up incontinence underwear, avoid plastic backed garments as they can make noise as you move.
 Almost all gender specific underwear are built for discretion (no plastic, and slimmer profiles)

-Does MEDICARE cover the cost of incontinence products?
+Does MEDICARE cover the cost of incontinence diapers?

-Unfortunately, Medicare does not cover the cost of incontinence products nor does Medicare reimburse for the expense of incontinence products.
-This updated link to Medicare.gov clearly states that incontinence products are not covered by Medicare.
+Unfortunately, Medicare does not cover the cost of incontinence products nor does Medicare reimburse for the expense of incontinence products and diapers for senior citizens.
+This link to Medicare.gov clearly states that incontinence products are not covered by Medicare.
 We do have highly rated and more affordable products that can cut down on the monthly outlay for incontinence products – we recommend these products when a loved one is in assisted living or if professional homecare is available to change on a more frequent basis.
 Our Parentgiving Picks for Every Day Value Diapers is a great shortcut.

 Do you sell reusable diapers?

 We do sell reusable diapers and reusable underpads.
 We really do not advocate reusable diapers as they really don’t work that well (except for very light incontinence or occasional incontinence).
 For those who want to lessen their environmental impact, our reusable diapers can be found here.

 Conversely, we strongly advocate reusable underpads as a barrier of last resort to protect mattresses, furniture, and auto seating.
 Combining a reusable underpad with a super absorbent diaper or brief is one of our optimal recommendations.
 Our reusable underpads can be found here.

 Not yet – but we are constantly evaluating better methods to serve our customers.

 Top Brands - Adult Diapers & Incontinence Products

 New subscribers will save 10% on your first order!*